 Here are 7 simple, actionable sales tips to get you started:

 … Start writing articles for your company blog.
 This is something you should start doing immediately.
-But don’t start writing every day (you’ll burn out), do an in-depth article once a month to start.
-Click here to see why and how.
+But don’t start writing every day (you’ll burn out).

 … Do guest posts.
 Contact your industry media and see if they accept guest posts.
 Also do a Google search and see who is writing about your industry and see if they’ll take your guest post.
 (If you need help with this tip drop me an email.)